Samsuper12/OpenWallpaper-Plasma/README.md

 Now when all the necessary packages are installed, you can proceed with the compilation and installation.

+Clone repository with `--recursive`.
 Go to the Open Wallpaper Plasma project directory and run the terminal.
 Now you should create a folder and enter it.

 ```console
 # mkdir build && cd build